 Filled with a spunky protagonist, lively illustrations, and engaging text, you will not want to miss this fun take on a classic folktale.
 This updated version of The Little Red Hen stars a small Latina girl named Ruby who invites her brothers to help her build a fort.
 When they respond that they are too busy, she perseveres and creates an impressive structure.
 In the end, the brothers make amends by creating additions for the fort and all the siblings enjoy a feast to celebrate their hard work.

-Children and adults with love Ruby’s resourcefulness, determination, and self-reliance.
+Children and adults will love Ruby’s resourcefulness, determination, and self-reliance.
 They will also adore the last page sharing examples of easy forts to make.
 This story certainly inspired my own children to build a fort immediately after finishing this story.
 We had quite an adventure in their chair fort where we read this book several more times!

 Super Manny Cleans Up! by Kelly DiPucchio ; illustrated by Stephanie Gaegin, 2018